Malek-01/Ferry-transit-delay-/SHAP/README.md

 Sydney Data Analysis (SHAP-Sydney.py)
-This script processes data from Data-Sydney.csv, splits it into training and testing sets, trains a RandomForestRegressor model on the entire model (R-square more than 0.9), evaluates its performance, and explains predictions using SHAP.
+This script processes Data-Sydney.csv, splitting it into training and testing sets.
+It trains a RandomForestRegressor model, achieving an R-squared value over 0.9, evaluates performance, and uses SHAP values to explain predictions.

 Usage
 Run with: